 Candidates are required to complete a minimum of 100 hours of clinical experience.
 These foundational and intermediate clinical experiences will include meaningful engagement with students with disabilities to allow candidates to demonstrate the practices that support student learning and development in the field of education.
 Hours must be satisfactorily completed by the end of the semester of the corresponding course.
 All students enrolled in the M.S.Ed.
 Students with Disabilities Gr.
-1-6 program who have already completed a B.S.Ed. are required to complete two practica (ESP 688P Integrative Practicum and ESP 688J Integrative Practicum).
+1-6 program who have already completed a B.S.Ed. are required to complete two practica (ESP 688-P Integrative Practicum I: 1-3 and ESP 688-J Integrative Practicum I: 4-6).
 All students in the M.S.Ed.
 Gr.
-1-6 program who have not completed a B.S.Ed. program are required to complete one practica (ESP 688P Integrative Practicum or ESP 688J Integrative Practicum) and one culminating clinical student teaching placement (ESP 695 Student Teaching - Students with Disabilities Gr.
-1-6.
+1-6 program who have not completed a B.S.Ed. program are required to complete one practica (ESP 688-P Integrative Practicum I: 1-3 or ESP 688-J Integrative Practicum I: 4-6) and one culminating clinical student teaching placement (ESP 695 Student Teaching SWD 1-6.

 All students in M.S.Ed.
 Students with Disabilities Gr.
-7-12 Generalist who have already completed a B.S.Ed. are required to complete two practica (ESP 689A Integrative Practicum and ESP 689S Integrative Practicum).
+7-12 Generalist who have already completed a B.S.Ed. are required to complete two practica (ESP 689-A Integrative Practicum II:7-9 and ESP 689-S Integrative Practicum II:10-12).
 All students in M.S.Ed.
 Students with Disabilities Gr.
-7-12 Generalist program who have not completed a B.S.Ed. are required to complete one practica (ESP 689A Integrative Practicum or ESP 689S Integrative Practicum) and one culminating clinical student teaching placement (ESP 696 Student Teaching - Students with Disabilities Gr.
-7-12).
+7-12 Generalist program who have not completed a B.S.Ed. are required to complete one practica (ESP 689-A Integrative Practicum II:7-9 or ESP 689-S Integrative Practicum II:10-12) and one culminating clinical student teaching placement (ESP 696 Student Teaching SWD 7-12).

-Students who receive a grade of C+ or below for one practicum must repeat the practicum and earn a grade of B- or better.
+Students who receive a grade of C+ or below for one practicum must enroll and satisfactorily complete the one-credit course EDU 582 Refocus for Success and repeat the practicum and earn a grade of B- or better.
 Students who receive a second C+ or below in a subsequent practicum are automatically dismissed from the MSED or Advanced Certification program without the possibility of re-admittance.

-Students who receive an unsatisfactory grade (U) for one student teaching placement must enroll and satisfactorily complete the one-credit course EDU 582: Refocus for Success and repeat the student teaching experience.
-Students who receive a second unsatisfactory grade (U) in student teaching are automatically dismissed from the MSED program without the possibility of readmittance.
+Students who receive an unsatisfactory grade (U) for one student teaching placement must enroll and satisfactorily complete the onecredit course EDU 582 Refocus for Success and repeat the student teaching experience.
+Students who receive a second unsatisfactory grade (U) in student teaching are automatically dismissed from the MSED program without the possibility of re-admittance.